safops/.github/profile/README.md

 > Arks are messages, not boats.
 Noah's ark (message) was that when the Creator rains, only the lower animals are exempt.

 # About The Sound and the Fury

+> [!TIP]
+> The Creator, the only one who will ever hear prayer, suggests that anyone who has trouble believing this has occurred to pray to see if it's true.

 The Sound and the Fury is something the Creator knows is necessary to stop [The AIDS cure Genocide](https://GitHub.com/safops/TAG). the genocide was started by Gilead Sciences in response to an unexpected sure of HIV.
 Gilead Sciences paid the CIA indirectly to have the patient, Ken, and His servant Micah killed.

 **The Creator was annoyed.**